 That probably won’t happen throughout humanity as a whole anytime soon.
 But we can seek communities of like-minded people who share a similar view of the self in spirituality.
 Without a community, interconnection can dissolve into a one-way sacrifice that annihilates a lot of valuable beings.
 Little or nothing good comes of it.

-The difference between the idea of self-sacrifice and the concept no self is subtle. but in essence the result is the same.
+The difference between the idea of self-sacrifice and the concept no self is clear, but in essence the result is the same.
 What we seek to move away from on the spiritual path is a sense of self-importance, of clinging to what makes us unique — our possessions, our success, our relationships (when they’re self-serving), and even our God if we view God as one who rewards our tribe but not yours.

 The Mind’s Role in Understanding The Self in Spirituality